Free Shipping On All Orders Over $99!

 In the landscape, they’re known as easy-growing, low-maintenance plants for gardeners of all skill levels.

-Why Plant Mahonia?
+Why Plant Mahonia Shrubs?

 Gardeners love these plants for a few great reasons.

-Many varieties grow well in shade
+Many cultivars grow well in shade

 Nearly every gardener understands the frustration of gardening in Full Shade.
 Most plants like sun, especially bloomers.
 It can be very tricky trying to put together an impressive garden display in shady conditions.
 However, without much sun, landscape texture is key.
 Fortunately, dynamic texture is something that Mahonia plants have in spades.
 Some aptly named “Leatherleaf” varieties have thick, glossy and pointed leaves.
 Meanwhile, others have light feathery, fern-like leaves.
 Either way, they create stunning interest in group plantings, as well as mixed garden beds where they can contrast with other plants.